 HDR is available in a few different standards, and not all TVs support all of them; however, TVs typically support the widest-used HDR standards, so you shouldn’t have a problem viewing content.
 Check out our guide on how to watch 4K content for more information.

-While specs can tell you a lot about a TV, it’s worth seeing if you can see what year it is.
-TV manufacturers typically release new models every year but stores still often have stocks of the previous year’s televisions.
+While specs can tell you a lot about a TV, it’s worth finding out which year it was manufactured.
+Most brands release new TVs every year, but stores will have stock of the previous few years’ models.

-One of the main things to do if you are looking at a TV that is on offer, is to check how much of a deal that you’re actually getting.
-The easiest way to do that is by using CamelCamelCamel to track the price of a product on Amazon.
-All you have to do is go to Amazon and find a product, then copy and paste the web address into CamelCamelCamel.
 This will give you a graph showing how the price has changed over time, including the maximum and minimum prices.
-You may well find that a product has been cheaper before, so isn’t such a good deal; a good TV deal is one where the price is usually high and has been significantly been reduced.
+You may well find that a product has been cheaper before, so isn’t such a good deal; the best TV deals are those where the price is usually high and has been significantly reduced.